SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 In open ecosystems such as integration platforms (e.g., workflow automation platforms and virtual assistants/agents), the client may operate a platform, offering an open marketplace to offload the integration of resources to external developers.
 These developers preconfigure at the platform, enabling the client to readily access various resources and allowing end-users of the client to choose which ones to use.
 To streamline the integration process, the client typically welcomes external developers manually registering the configurations required to access their resources at the client's website (e.g., via a developer console).

-This specification defines "Client Configuration" as a bundle of configurations that enable a client in open ecosystems to access a protected resource.
+This specification defines "client configuration" as a bundle of configurations that enable a client in open ecosystems to access a protected resource.
 This set of developer-registered configurations typically involves:

 * Authorization server information, including endpoints of the authorization server.
 In addition to a manual approach entering the fields at the client's website, clients in open ecosystems could also support fetching authorization server information via authorization server metadata {{?RFC8414}}.
 * Client registration information at the authorization server, including client identifier and client credentials for client authentication.
 In addition to a manual approach entering the fields at the client's website, clients in open ecosystems could also support fetching registration information via dynamic client registration {{?RFC7591}}.